-3.20 The trajectories show that the Core Strategy target is met over the plan period and that the allocations in the Housing Site Allocations DPD will help meet the OAN up to 2023/24.
-The Council are now preparing a new Local Plan, working with our neighbouring authorities in the housing market area on how to best meet the identified housing need.
-The Local Plan review will look again at the proposed housing distribution and allocate new sites which will deliver in the later stages of the current plan period.
+3.22 The trajectories show that both the Core Strategy and the LHN target is met over the plan period.
+The Council are now preparing a Local Plan Review, working with our neighbouring authorities in the housing market area on how to best meet the identified housing need over the period to 2036.
+The Local Plan Review will look again at the proposed housing distribution and allocate new sites which will deliver in the later stages of the current plan period and beyond.